Please note, this doc contains strobing items with a strobing effect that may affect photosensitive readers.

 During the delivery process, if harmful flashes haven’t been avoided, the content may be subjected to Photosensitivity testing at a QC Vendor or internal at Netflix.
 If failed, the External Post team will be notified and have the opportunity to adjust the content via color, adding frames to reduce the frequency of flashes or VFX.
 The scope of the fix will vary based on the severity and location of the flashes.

 The External Post team will be given the chance to review and decide if a fix will be possible or if it will negatively impact the Creative Intent of the show.
-If the team decides that a fix will not be pursued, an on screen warning may be placed on the content during playback.
-This warning placement will be at the discretion of Netflix.
+If the team decides that a fix will not be pursued, Netflix may elect to include an on-screen warning on the content during playback.

 If adjustments are made to the IMF, we expect that the same adjustments be made to any and all parent assets of the video files.
 The best approach would be to apply them to the original color timeline and save them in the color projects.
 If a VFX fix is applied, the original projects and shots should be updated to reflect this.
 As Netflix may remaster content into new resolution or dynamic range formats, the fixes to flashing content should travel to those new assets as well.
 By applying any and all changes to the source materials or applying them via the original working projects, any remaster or recreated assets will still have the flashing fixes applied.
 If you have any questions about this process, reach out to your Netflix Post Contact for more information.

 - 3/11/21 - Updated wording in several sections per input from Netflix Legal team.